-By default, if no distribution method is chosen, the round robin distribution method will be used.
-However, while round robin tables are easy to use, because data is randomly distributed across the system it means that the system can't guarantee which distribution each row is on.
 As a result, the system sometimes needs to invoke a data movement operation to better organize your data before it can resolve a query.
 This extra step can slow down your queries.
+For example, joining a round-robin table usually requires reshuffling the rows, which is a performance hit.

-Consider using Round Robin distribution for your table in the following scenarios:
+Consider using the round-robin distribution for your table in the following scenarios:

 - If there is no obvious joining key